blutack/awtrix-pom/README.md

-  --long            minutes to rest for on long breaks [20] --cycles          how many short breaks before a long break [4] --beep            beep on transition between work and breaks [true] --switch          switch to the timer app on the clock automatically [true] -v, --verbose     print debug information
+  --long            minutes to rest for on long breaks [20] --cycles          how many short breaks before a long break [4] --beep            beep on transition between work and breaks [true] --switch          switch to the pomodoro app on the clock automatically [true] -v, --verbose     print debug information
   --seconds         interpret times as seconds, not minutes - useful for demos --help            display usage information